 What is the pentatonic scale?

 A central characteristic of the pentatonic scale is that it’s anhemitonic.
 This sounds complicated, but it means it’s actually a simplified version of the scales that we’re most familiar with.
 Hemitonic scales such as our standard major scale contain notes that are a semitone, or half step, apart from one another.
 For example, in the C major scale, the leading tone, B, is a half step below C, and F is also a half step above E. Anhemitonic scales do away with these semitonal intervals—all pitches in the pentatonic scale are either a whole step or minor third apart from one another.

 With that in mind, let’s take a look at / listen to the scales themselves.
-The A minor and C major pentatonic scales are expressed below in sheet notation as well as MIDI for less sheet music-minded people.
-You can also take a listen to the minor pentatonic scale followed by the major pentatonic scale via the dna player.
+The A minor and C major pentatonic scales are transcribed below in sheet notation as well as MIDI for less sheet music-minded people.
+You can also take a listen to the minor and major pentatonic scales using the dna player.

 The A minor pentatonic scale (sheet notation)